olvaffe/olv-notes/tools/xkb.md

     - the client can compile RMLVO to XKM and send XKM to the server instead
       - `setxkbmap -print <RMLVO> | xkbcomp -xkm - $DISPLAY`
   - `xkbprint` can take a XKM and output a PostScript file for the keyboard
+- `setxkbmap -print -rules evdev -model pc104 -layout us`
+  - a rule determines valid MLVO values
+    - it should be `evdev` on linux and `base` on others
+  - a model determines the physical layout of keys
+    - commonly values are `pc104` or `chromebook`
+  - a layout determines what the physical keys output
+    - country codes such as `us`
+  - a variant determines the minor variations
+    - `basic` (default), `intl`, `mac`
+  - options are for extra options
+  - `man xkeyboard-config`

 ## xkbcommon